-- (a) Every accident or serious incident involving aircraft other than specified in Appendix 2 to this Regulation shall be the subject of a safety investigation, if the accident or serious incident occurred in the territory of Maldives. - (b) When an aircraft, other than specified in Appendix 2 to this Regulation, registered in the Maldives is involved in an accident or serious incident the location of which cannot be definitely established as being in the territory of Maldives, a safety investigation shall be conducted by the AICC. - (c) The extent of safety investigations referred to in paragraphs (a), (b) and (d) and the procedure to be followed in conducting such safety investigations shall be determined, taking into account the lessons it expects to draw from such investigations for the improvement of aviation safety, including for those aircraft with a maximum take-off mass less than or equal to 2250 kg. - (d) Incidents other than those referred to in paragraphs (a) and (b), as well as accidents or serious incidents to other types of aircraft may be investigated, when they expect to draw safety lessons from them. - (e) Safety investigations referred to in paragraphs (a), (b) and (d) shall in no case be concerned with apportioning blame or liability.
-They shall be independent of, separate from and without prejudice to any judicial or administrative proceedings to apportion blame or liability.
+- (a) The AICC shall institute a safety investigation for all accidents and serious incidents involving aircraft other than specified in Appendix 2 to this Regulation, if such accidents or serious incidents occurred within the territory of the Republic of Maldives. - (b) When an aircraft, other than specified in Appendix 2 to this Regulation, registered in the Maldives is involved in an accident or serious incident the location of which cannot be definitely established as being in the territory of any State, a safety investigation shall be conducted by the AICC. - (c) The extent of safety investigations referred to in paragraphs (a), (b) and (d) and the procedure to be followed in conducting such safety investigations shall be determined, taking into account the lessons it expects to draw from such investigations for the improvement of aviation safety, including for those aircraft with a maximum take-off mass less than or equal to 2250 kg. - (d) Incidents other than those referred to in paragraphs (a) and (b), as well as accidents or serious incidents to other types of aircraft may be investigated, when they expect to draw safety lessons from them. - (e) The sole objective of the safety investigations referred to in paragraphs (a), (b) and (d) shall be the prevention of aircraft accidents and serious incidents.
+It shall not be the purpose of such an investigation to apportion blame or liability.
+They shall be independent of, separate from and without prejudice to any judicial or administrative proceedings to apportion blame or liability. - (f) The AICC shall have independence in the conduct of the investigation and have unrestricted authority over its conduct, consistent with the provisions of this Regulation.
+The investigation shall normally include: - 1. the gathering, recording and analysis of all relevant information on that accident or incident; - 2. the protection of certain accident and incident investigation records in accordance with MCAR-13.A.14; - 3. timely, public dissemination of factual information, as appropriate; - 4. if appropriate, the issuance of safety recommendations; - 5. if possible, the determination of the causes and/or contributing factors; and - 6. the completion of the Final Report.